 To learn the details about farm numbers, farm records and how to register with the USDA, we’ve got you covered: What Is a Farm Number?
 Why Is It So Important for USDA Funding?

 FarmRaise offers support in setting up your farm records and getting a farm number.
-Don’t go it alone - let us manage the paperwork for you and prepare you for success as you start your relationship with the USDA!
+Don’t go it alone - let us simplify the paperwork for you and prepare you for success as you start your relationship with the USDA!

 Once you have land and some initial crop or livestock production, it’s time to start thinking about future grant funding opportunities, because who doesn’t love the idea of free money for farming?